-- 3 With a firm but steady push, snap the module into place. - 4 Check that the holding clips on the top and bottom of the module are securely in the locking holes of the rack. - Make a note of the slot location.
-You must identify the slot in which the module is installed in order for the sample program to work correctly.
-Slot numbers are identified on the green circuit board (backplane) of the ControlLogix rack. - 6 Turn power ON.
+- 3 With a firm but steady push, snap the module into place. - 4 Check that the holding clips on the top and bottom of the module are securely in the locking holes of the rack. - 5 Make a note of the slot location.
+You will need to identify the slot in which the module is installed in order for the sample program to work correctly.
+Slot numbers are identified on the green circuit board (backplane) of the PLC rack. - 6 Turn power ON.